US officials: Ex-ISIS fighter entered US as refugee

 U.S. Magistrate Judge Edmund Brennan accepted prosecutors’ argument that Ameen is dangerous and a flight risk and ordered him detained until his next court appearance set for Monday.

-Prosecutors said in court filings that the release of a person suspected of being a member of a designated foreign terrorist organization would be a national security risk.
+The Iraqi arrest warrant and extradition request say Ameen drove in a four-vehicle ISIS caravan to the home of police officer, Ihsan Abdulhafiz Jasim, in his hometown of Rawah in Anbar province.

-The Iraqi arrest warrant and extradition request say Ameen entered his hometown of Rawah in the Anbar province of Iraq in a four-vehicle ISIS caravan and drove to the home of Ihsan Abdulhafiz Jasim, who had served with the Rawah Police Department.
-He and at least five other named suspects opened fire and the man shot back, but the documents allege that Ameen fatally shot the man in the chest as he lay on the ground.
+He and at least five other named suspects opened fire and the man shot back.
+According to Iraqi court documents, Ameen fired the fatal shot into the man’s chest as he lay on the ground.

-Militants later claimed responsibility for the slaying on social media.
+ISIS later claimed responsibility for the slaying on social media.

-The FBI has interviewed at least eight witnesses who identify the Ameen family — including Ameen himself, his father, brothers, and paternal cousins — as affiliated with al Qaeda and ISIS, prosecutors said.
+The FBI has interviewed at least eight witnesses who identify the Ameen family — including Ameen himself, his father, brothers, and paternal cousins — as affiliated with ISIS and al-Qaida, prosecutors said.

-Court documents say Ameen’s family also aided al Qaeda in Rawah and that Ameen was a member of both al Qaida in Iraq and ISIS.
-The documents say he did a number of things in support of the groups, including helping plant improvised bombs, transporting militants, soliciting funds and robbing supply trucks and kidnapping drivers on behalf of al Qaida.
+Ameen helped plant improvised bombs, transported militants, solicited funds, robbed supply trucks and kidnapped drivers on behalf of al-Qaida, according to court documents.

-The FBI quotes one witness as saying Ameen’s vehicle in 2005 was a Kia Sportage flying a black al Qaida flag with a cut-out roof and a machine gun mounted on the rear.
+The FBI quotes a witness as saying Ameen’s vehicle in 2005 was a Kia Sportage flying a black al-Qaida flag with a cut-out roof and a machine gun mounted on the rear.

-Associated Press reporters Sophia Bollag in Sacramento and Julie Watson in San Diego contributed to this story.
+Associated Press reporters Sophia Bollag in Sacramento contributed to this story.
+Watson reported from San Diego.